 Is Dubrovnik safe to travel alone

-Traveling alone can be a nerve-wracking yet exciting experience.
+Traveling alone can be an exciting experience.
 Fortunately, solo travelers don’t have to fear because Dubrovnik is a very safe city to visit.
 Everywhere you go, you’ll meet welcoming locals, and there are endless places worth exploring on your own, from strolling through the Old Town’s main streets to taking in the views of the sparkling waters and the surrounding stone walls.

 There’s also no risk for solo female travelers in Dubrovnik, with Croatia taking the 26th spot among 170 countries, with a score of .848 on the 2021 Georgetown Women’s Peace Index.
 You can relax and plan a trip with confidence, but stay out of potentially dangerous situations like walking in empty streets at night or poorly lit areas alone.